Our Journey

 Policy & Advocacy

 Catchgreen supports global efforts on solving the problems of ghost fishing, and plastic pollution worldwide.
 We believe that part of the solution is the introduction and piloting of biodegradable fishing nets as an alternative to traditional fishing nets.
 The project is working with organisations such as the Food and Agriculture Organisation (FAO) and the Marine Stewardship Council (MSC) to include biodegradable fishing nets as a criterion for accreditation and with governments and the private sector to expand and improve waste management of old fishing nets to include composting.
+Catchgreen supports the South African Department of Fisheries in developing a responsible fishing gear management framework that will guide the entire lifecycle of fishing gear, from initial production through usage and ultimately to disposal and recycling, all while maintaining alignment with South Africa's environmental policies.

 Market